Saturday's National League football predictions: betting preview and free football tips

 Saturday's National League football predictions

-The two sides are seven points clear of the chasing pack in the National League but the highflying pair are separated by just two, albeit the Spireites do have a game in hand.
+However, the Shrimpers are down to bare bones for Saturday's encounter.
+The hosts have been hit hard by international call-ups and, with a transfer embargo still in place, they could have just 13 players to choose from.

-Unbeaten since August, Paul Cook’s Chesterfield are flying and last weekend's impressive 1-0 win over League One leaders Portsmouth in the FA Cup showed they belong at a higher level.
+Southend's request for a postponement was turned down by the National League and Maher’s wafer-thin squad face a tall task against runaway leaders Chesterfield.

-Barnet are no pushovers, with their last defeat coming in mid-September.
-The Bees have failed to find the net in just two of their 21 matches this season and have scored in each of their last ten, so backing a Chesterfield win and both teams to score looks the way to go.
+The Spireites have won seven on the spin, are unbeaten in 15, and have scored 17 goals in their last five outings.
+Backing a Chesterfield win and both teams to score looks the way to go at Roots Hall.

-Gateshead have faltered since Mike Williamson left for MK Dons last month.
-The Tynesiders exited the FA Cup with defeat at Yeovil and they have taken just a single point from their last three National League outings.
+Aldershot made it eight wins from their last 11 matches with victory over Kidderminster last weekend.

-Their latest opponents Dorking have won only three of their past seven matches but look to have been written off far too easily on their long trip north.
-Backing Wanderers at 11-2 in the draw-no-bet markets appeals.
+The Shots head to Rochdale on Saturday with Dale having won just one win of their last nine league and cup outings.

 Click for free bets and betting offers from the Racing Post